palladian1/xv6-annotated/entry.md

 faster in the future.
 Since pages are 4096 bytes, it only needs to map a new page if the addresses some code is asking for crosses a page boundary.

-xv6 provides two macros, `PDX` and `PTX` defined in "mmu.h", to recover just the page directory index bits or the page table index bits, respectively, from a virtual address.
+xv6 provides two macros, `PDX` and `PTX` defined in [mmu.h](https://github.com/mit-pdos/xv6-public/blob/master/mmu.h), to recover just the page directory index bits or the page table index bits, respectively, from a virtual address.